aSTRonuun/MachineLearning-2023-Vitor-Alves/README.md

-# Curso de Imersão em Ciência de Dados
+# Data Science and Machine Learning Immserion Course

-Jupyter notebooks do Curso de Imersão em Ciência de Dados
+Jupyter notebooks from the Data Science Immersion Course